-(A) Trips outside the borders of the U.S., and (B), trips using Discretionary Funds in the amount of \$10,000 and over.
+(A) Trips outside the borders of the U.S., and (B), trips using Discretionary Funds or school internal account funds in the amount of \$10,000 and over.
 One-day stopovers outside of the United States, e.g., African American Heritage Tour stopovers in Canada, shall be excluded from Category 1 (A) travel outside of the United States.